Periodic Signals in Binary Microlensing Events: Other example systems

 \subsection{Wide Binary}

 We now consider the effect of having a larger binary separation while keeping all the other parameters the same.
-With $\alpha=0.4$, this lensing system will produce lightcurves characterized by much more pronounced deviations from the single-lens form.
+With $\alpha=0.36$, this lensing system will produce light curves characterized by much more pronounced deviations from the single-lens form.
 However, larger $a$ implies longer $T_{\rm orb}$ and therefore smaller ${\cal R}$, making period detection more difficult.

 The results for the detection rates are shown in Fig. \ref{fig:6sys}(d).
-In contrast to the small-separation system discussed in the section above, the overall detection rate for the wide binary lightcurves shows only a moderate decrease compared to the standard case.
-However, the correct detection rate drops significantly, reaching a maximum of $60\%$ near $b=0.5$ and dropping off to zero for $b>3$.
+In contrast to the small-separation system discussed in the section above, the overall detection rate for the wide binary light curves shows only a moderate decrease compared to the standard case.
+However, the correct detection rate drops significantly in the regime where $b\gtrsim 1$, reaching a maximum of $50\%$ near $b=1.0$ and dropping off to zero for $b>3$.

-If we investigate the prograde and retrograde lightcurves separately, we can see that the gap between the two detection rates is caused predominantly by the prograde systems.
-In fact, taken by themselves, prograde lightcurves have the correct detection rate close to zero.
+If we investigate the prograde and retrograde light curves separately, we can see that the gap between the two detection rates in the $b\gtrsim1$ regime is caused predominantly by the prograde systems.
+In fact, taken by themselves, prograde light curves have the correct detection rate close to zero.
 The reason for this is simple.
-At ${\cal R} = 0.155$ this binary straddles the boundary of detectability since its orbital period is slightly longer than the length of the microlensing event.
+At ${\cal R} = 0.184$ this binary straddles the boundary of detectability since its orbital period is slightly longer than the length of the microlensing event.
 In prograde binaries the effective period of the residuals is larger than $\Torb$, so detection becomes virtually impossible.
 For retrograde binaries, the effective period is smaller than $\Torb$ and can therefore be still detected.
+The correct detection rate in the regime $b<1$ is less affected since the magnification map has more features near the center of the mass of the binary lens and thus effectively produce more periodic signals in the light curves, which eases the correct detection of the period.